pkmn/ps/sim/README.md

   errors. `index.ts` files have been added to each of the generations in `data/`.
 - **only Gens 1 - 8 are supported, no other mods**.
 Generation 8 as the `base` mod is supported as with Pokémon Showdown, but after that only the canconical `genN` mods are supported (no Stadium, Let's Go, or pet mods).
+However, the [`@pkmn/mods`](../mods) package provides the information required for additional formats, and support for Other Metagames can be acheived with the modified `Dex#mod` method.
 The `Dex#mod` method will `throw` if an unsupported mod is requested.
 A `Dex#modid` method has also been added which returns the current mod applied to the `Dex`.
 - **random battles are not supported by the `@pkmn/sim` package**.
 All team generation logic and data has been removed from the package and are instead to be provided eventually by a [`@pkmn/randoms`](../randoms) package which will export a generator that can be configured using the `Dex#setTeamGenerator` method.
 Unless a team generator has been set `Dex#getTeamGenerator` and `Dex#generateTeam` will throw. *Currently these methods will all throw as `@pkmn/randoms` has yet to be implemented.*
-- **all generations and all of their data is automatically loaded**.
+- **all generations and all of their data are automatically loaded**.
 With Pokémon Showdown, data is loaded lazily, and often requires you run `includeX` methods to ensure you are getting consistent state.
 These functions still exist and can be called, but are now wholly unnecessary.
 Lazily loading older generations would still be desirable (and this package still lazily constructs the